victoriacheng15/my-hashnode-blogs/ckzsvrn8u0631fes19xet2tpt.md

 # Recap

 PowerToys is packed with a ton of awesome features.
 The listed features are what I am using the most.
 You can check [this documentation](https://docs.microsoft.com/en-us/windows/powertoys/) to see more features.
-Which one is your favorite?
+Which one is your favourite?
 Leave your comment below!
 Mine is FancyZones! 😊